MattiaFanan/k8s-notes/02-pods/2-mechanics/01-scheduling-taints-tolerations/2-mechanics/00-node-selector.md

 This pod will be scheduled on nodes that:
 1. Have the labels `kubernetes.io/os=linux` and `node-role.kubernetes.io/worker=""`
-2. Are NOT tainted with `NoSchedule` (unless the toleration matches)
+2. Are NOT tainted with `NoSchedule` (unless the toleration matches) %comment seems to me that the tolleration is to allow schedule on manager

 ## Inspecting Node Labels